 - Compatibility with your website: Make sure the service you choose integrates well with your website hosting service.

-- Security: The best payment processors are PCI-compliant and come with fraud protection tools, such as tokenization, address, and IP verification.
+- Security: The best payment processors are Payment Card Industry (PCI)-compliant and come with fraud protection tools, such as tokenization, address, and IP verification.

 How to Lower Your Credit Card Processing Fees

-While free credit card processing may not exist for businesses in 2023 (and in the foreseeable future), there are many ways you can reduce the fees you pay.
+While there are many ways to accept payments online, free credit card processing may still not exist for businesses in the foreseeable future.
+However, there are many ways you can reduce the fees you pay.
 Here are just a few:

 - Set a minimum: You can require a minimum purchase amount for credit card payments.
 This can also help increase average order value (AOV).